TallesGuerra/TallesGuerra/README.md

   </h1>

   <p align="center">
    I am a Web Developer currently studying at Rocketseat.
-I am curious and constantly seeking improvements, facioned for technology and a passion for learning new things.
+I am curious and constantly seeking improvements, fascinated  for technology and a passion for learning new things.
 I am always available to support projects and assist my colleagues, and I am committed to personal and professional growth.
  </div>

 <div align="center">